carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 In the first part of the workshop, we will talk about technology.
 With the recent global lockdowns, many have had an opportunity to become more familiar with video conferencing and remote collaboration platforms.
 However, the ways in which these work well or present challenges in the context of a workshop can still be surprising!
 You will get some practice using the tools we use, some opportunities to discuss their merits and alternatives, and some time to think through what kind of onboarding your learners will need -- in addition to the content of your workshop!

 After the break, we will come back to talk about *teaching*.
 If you are taking this workshop, you have previously taken The Carpentries [Instructor Training workshop](https://carpentries.github.io/instructor-training/).
 Everything you learned there still applies!
 But how?
 We will talk about the mechanics of an online workshop -- how technology and teamwork can create a positive learning environment in your workshop.
 We will brainstorm challenges and demotivating scenarios to avoid.
-And last but certainly not least, you will have an opportunity to practice introducing your workshop and participate in feedback specific to the online  setting.
+You will have an opportunity to practice introducing your workshop and participate in feedback specific to the online  setting, and will take time to start planning your within-team coordination efforts to get your workshop off to the best possible start.

 Please note that this workshop is intended to supplement, but not to replace The Carpentries [Recommendations for Teaching Carpentries Workshops Online](https://carpentries.org/online-workshop-recommendations/).
 Be sure to read those recommendations carefully, and check for useful updates each time you teach!

-## How to Host a Workshop: a technical guide
+## How to Host a Workshop: a technical guide (20 minutes)
 The video conferencing platform used by The Carpentries is Zoom.
 However, your hosting organisation may have another platform.

 > ## What platform will you use?
 > In the Etherpad, please indicate with an "X" which platform you will be using for your workshop.
 If you do not see yours listed, please add it.
 > - Zoom
 > - Jitsi